Nordic Biker War

 The Nordic Biker War was a gang war that began in January 1994 and continued until September 1997 in parts of Scandinavia and Finland, involving the Hells Angels and Bandidos outlaw motorcycle clubs.
 The conflict is also known as the Great Nordic Biker War or Second Biker War (anden rockerkrig) to distinguish it from the earlier Copenhagen Biker War, which took place between 1983 and 1985.

 The conflict arose from disputes over territory and organized crime rackets, as well as personal feuds within the biker subculture.
 Specifically, the members of both groups sought a monopoly on the right to engage in crime in certain geographical areas.
 The war resulted in the killings of nine gang members, with shootings and bombings totalling another 74 attempted murders.
-The bikers utilized car bombs, machine guns, hand grenades, anti-tank missiles and small arms during their gang war, and assassination attempts were even made inside prisons.
+The bikers utilized car bombs, machine guns, hand grenades, an anti-tank rocket, and small arms during their gang war, and assassination attempts were even made inside prisons.
 The majority of the hostilities took place in or around Copenhagen in Denmark, Helsinki in Finland, Oslo in Norway, and Helsingborg in Sweden.